BATAK!

 Sorry perhaps another time

-Tourists had deserted this resort since 9/11 and then the conflict in Archeh.
-In fact Sumatra had died as a hippie route unlike Bali that had modernised.
-The separatist conflicts flaring up in 1989 and peaking in 1997 when Suharto's dictatorship had collapsed and had driven them away.
-The huge Island in the middle rose up 700 meters above the lake with a long plateau, no volcano to be seen.
-It was dormant.
-The Batak's had colonised this area and were not Siamese origin like the rest of the Indos, instead proto tribal Burmese.
-Rounder faces.
-Stockier.
+Tourists had deserted this resort since 9/11 which was already bad after the conflicts in Archeh.
+In fact Sumatra had died as a hippie route, unlike Bali that had kept out of politics and modernised.
+The separatist conflicts flaring up in 1989 and peaking in 1997 when Suharto's dictatorship had collapsed had driven them away.
+The Dutch of course had started the resorts here to escape the heat in their colony.

 The poisoning was not wearing off.
 I lay in bed with a slight fever being unable to move.
 Visions of someone wearing my cap haunting me, one of the irritating Batak's who had been hassling me.
 Revenge.
 I did not like losing my possessions.
 I went through a meditation process of letting go of attachment to objects, releasing them and allowing the deep rooted reasons behind the loss to manifest, through unconditional love.
 I saw visions of Mr Bartok in Medan.
 And Jesus.
+Wearing my bloody cap!

 'Yes'